GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Methodology

-In the following, we explore the correlations between the gradients in typical layers, such as FC, Conv and ReLU layers, or the layer stacks.
-These correlations are essential for GDBR to recover the labels from the gradients in FL.
+In this subsection, we derive the correlations between gradients in common neural network layers, including FC, Conv, and ReLU layers.
+These analytical results provide the theoretical foundation for the GDBR attack, enabling label recovery from partial gradient information in FL.